-9.2 Permit required for advertising signs and portable direction signs
+9.3 Permit required for advertising signs and portable direction signs

-- (1) A person shall not, without a permit- - (a) erect or place an advertising sign on a thoroughfare; or - (b) post any bill or paint, place or affix any advertisement on a thoroughfare. - (2) Notwithstanding subclause (1), a permit is not required in respect of a portable direction sign which neither exceeds 500 millimetres in height nor 0.5 square metres in area, provided that the sign is placed or erected on a thoroughfare on an infrequent or occasional basis only to direct attention to a place, activity or event during the hours of that activity or event. - (3) Notwithstanding subclause (1), a person shall not erect or place an advertising sign- - (a) over any footpath where the resulting vertical clearance between the sign and the footpath is less than 2,700 millimetres; - (b) on or within 500 millimetres from the kerb; - (c) in any other location where, in the opinion of the local government or an authorised person, the sign is likely to obstruct lines of sight along a thoroughfare or cause danger to any person using the thoroughfare; or - (d) on any natural feature, including a rock or tree, on a thoroughfare, or on any bridge or the structural approaches to a bridge.
+- (1) A person must not, without a permit- - (a) erect or place an advertising sign on local government property or a thoroughfare; or - (b) post any bill or paint, place or affix any advertisement on local government property or a thoroughfare. - (2) Notwithstanding subclause (1), a permit is not required in respect of a portable direction sign which neither exceeds 500 millimetres in height nor 0.5 square metres in area, provided that the sign is placed or erected on a thoroughfare on an infrequent or occasional basis only to direct attention to a place, activity or event during the hours of that activity or event. - (3) Notwithstanding subclause (1), a person must not erect or place an advertising sign- - (a) on a footpath, or where there is no existing footpath, in a way that restricts a 2 metre clear and safe pedestrian access way; - (b) over any footpath where the resulting vertical clearance between the sign and the footpath is less than 2.5 metres; - (c) on or within 3 metres of a carriageway; - (d) in any other location where, in the opinion of the local government or an authorised person, the sign is likely to obstruct lines of sight along a thoroughfare or cause danger to any person using the thoroughfare; or

+(e)on any natural feature, including a rock or tree, on a thoroughfare, or on any bridge or the structural approaches to a bridge.

-9.3 Matters to be considered in determining application for permit
+9.4 Matters to be considered in determining application for permit

-In determining an application for a permit for the purpose of clauses 3.3 and 9.2(1), the local government is to have regard to-
+In determining an application for a permit for the purpose of clauses 3.6 and 9.3(1), the local government may have regard to-

-- (a) any other written law regulating the erection or placement of advertising signs or advertisements within the district; - (b) the dimensions of the advertising signs or advertisements; - (c) whether the siting, design and general appearance of the advertising sign detracts from the visual amenity and character of the area; - (d) other advertising signs already approved or erected in the vicinity of the proposed location of the advertising signs or advertisements; - (e) whether or not the advertising signs or advertisements will create a hazard to persons using a thoroughfare; and - (f) the amount of the public liability insurance cover, if any, to be obtained by the applicant.
+- (a) any other written law regulating the erection or placement of advertising signs or advertisements within the district; - (b) the dimensions of the advertising signs or advertisements; - (c) whether the siting, design and general appearance of the advertising sign detracts from the visual amenity and character of the area; - (d) other advertising signs already approved or erected in the vicinity of the proposed location; - (e) whether or not the advertising signs or advertisements will create a hazard to persons using a thoroughfare; and - (f) the amount of the public liability insurance cover, if any, to be obtained by the applicant.